Junior Knight: Affair with Cindy Beale

 Following his arrival, Junior begins an affair with his former stepmother Cindy Beale (Michelle Collins, pictured).

-After witnessing George have an intimate moment his ex-wife Cindy Beale (Michelle Collins), despite being engaged to Elaine Peacock (Harriet Thorpe), Junior confronted Cindy before sharing a kiss with her, Despite Cindy being his former stepmother, the two started an affair, with Cindy cheating behind the back of her husband, Ian Beale (Adam Woodyatt).
+After witnessing George have an intimate moment his ex-wife Cindy Beale (Michelle Collins), despite being engaged to Elaine Peacock (Harriet Thorpe), Junior confronted Cindy before sharing a kiss with her, Despite Cindy being his former stepmother, the two started an affair, with Cindy cheating behind the back of her fiancé, Ian Beale (Adam Woodyatt).
 In July 2024, it was announced that their affair would risk exposure.
 In a Radio Times interview, Balfour said Junior was "excited" by the affair, and that Junior's attraction to Cindy was rooted in her marriage to Ian making her "unattainable" and how "he's always at arm's length" from her as a result.
 The actor added that Junior enjoyed being deceitful: "He likes the clandestine nature of their relationship and enjoys the thrill of potentially being caught doing something he's not meant to be doing."
 Acknowledging Junior's recent decision to offer Cindy's son Peter Beale (Thomas Law) a job, Balfour explained that Junior was aware that Cindy's behaviour was becoming suspicious to her loved ones, so attempted to pacify Peter by ensuring he wasn't around Cindy as often.
 He added that this had the added benefit of Junior being able to keep Peter busy, preventing Peter from discovering the affair.
 The actor added that when Junior offered Peter the job, he knew Cindy wouldn't be happy.
 Balfour noted that Junior enjoyed "winding Cindy up and keeping her on her toes", so didn't care when Cindy asked Junior to rescind the job offer to Peter.